zoechen799/difync/README.md

 ## How It Works

-Difync synchronizes files based on modification time:
+Difync downloads workflow files from Dify:

 1. It checks the local DSL file's modification time
 2. It fetches the Dify application's last update time
 3. It compares the two timestamps:
-   - If the local file is newer, it uploads to Dify
    - If the Dify app is newer, it downloads to local
-   - If they're the same, it does nothing
+   - If they're the same or local is newer, it does nothing
+4. It also checks if any workflows have been deleted from Dify and removes the corresponding local files

 ## Command-Line Options